Best Things To Do In Heraklion in Crete

 Located 1866 Street, between the Meidani and Kornarou Square, this is a good place to get a feel for the authentic side of Cretan life.
 You'll also see why the food in Crete tastes so good!

-6. Take a food tour in Heraklion
+9. Take a food tour in Heraklion

-Talking of the food in Crete…
+Trying the food in Heraklion, Crete

 Even if you don't take a food tour, at least make sure you sample some of the local delicacies on offer in Heraklion!
+There's lots of great places to eat.

-9. Natural History Museum of Crete
+10. Natural History Museum of Crete

-If you're taking a vacation with kids, this might be a nice place to visit for a few hours.
 Visit the Natural History Museum of Crete to explore some of the ecosystems unique to Crete and see animals that thrive in this climate.
 There's also an earthquake simulator inside the museum!

-10. Historical Museum of Crete
+11. Historical Museum of Crete

 As we've seen, when it comes to things to do in Heraklion, there's nor shortage of museums to visit!
 The Crete Historical Museum is another one to add to you itinerary.